rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

 ### Heat template format

-Templates are made up the parts shown in the following example.
+Templates are made up of the parts shown in the following example.
 You can find more information about the template format in the [HOT specification](http://docs.openstack.org/developer/heat/template_guide/hot_spec.html).

     heat_template_version: 2014-10-16